 With the above criteria in mind, here are my top 5 ecommerce plugins for WordPress.

-If you are selling digital products like courses, memberships, communities etc., a different set of plugins may be required.
+If you are selling digital products like courses, memberships, communities etc., a different set of WordPress ecommerce plugins may be required.

 Ecommerce Plugin #1: BigCommerce For WordPress

-If you are not tech savvy and you don’t want your online store to slow down your site, the BigCommerce WordPress ecommerce plugin is my top choice!
+If you are not tech savvy and you don’t want your online store to slow down your existing WordPress site, the BigCommerce WordPress ecommerce plugin is my top choice!

-The BigCommerce WordPress plugin installs a fully featured shopping cart on your blog, it’s super fast, and it won’t bog down your site speed at all.
+The BigCommerce WordPress plugin installs a fully featured ecommerce platform on your blog, it’s super fast, and it won’t bog down your site speed at all.

 All of your products and transactions are hosted on BigCommerce’s servers and you don’t have to worry about anything technical at all.